the way things are

 In dias’ paintings, identity is permeable: this can be observed through the raw edges of dias’ canvases or the arm that obliterates through touch.
 In gathering together both public and private moments, dias’ work seems to propose an alternative for thinking through diasporic experiences in Aotearoa - a self-identification that is fragmentary, determinedly specific and entangled in time.
 In choosing to paint her own family and loved ones, dias presents the audience with Christian Indian bodies, South Asian bodies, diasporic bodies, engaged in everyday activities that disrupt easily recognisable representations of what it is to be other in Aotearoa.
 Embedded throughout the works are clues that situate dias within a specific migrant context: as a daughter in the wake of Portuguese Catholic and British colonialism, rising Hindu nationalism, and tauiwi agitation.
 For dias, tending to these historic traces is also an act of love, providing a way for navigating complex notions of identity and affiliation.

-Text by Amy Weng
+- Amy Weng

 brunelle dias is a painter based in Tāmaki Makaurau.
 She completed her Masters of Visual Art at AUT, School of Art and Design, in 2021.
 She is interested in the intimacy between figure and ground and the interconnection between past and present.
 Recent exhibitions include The Local Migrant at RM Gallery, Tāmaki Makaurau; Idyll at Page Galleries, Te Whanganui-A-Tara; and a revisit of introspective fieldworks: the everyday in flux at Nathan Homestead, Tāmaki Makaurau, all 2022.